andrewtch88/mvc-ecommerce/README.md

 The ecommerce project.
 Built with ❤︎ by Andrew TCH88 and contributors

 # 🚀 Features
--List Products
+1. List Products
--Filter products by Category
+2. Filter products by Category
--Admin Functions
+3. Admin Functions
--Ajax Forms
+4. Ajax Forms
--Add products to Cart
+5. Add products to Cart
--Neon Theme :3
+6. Neon Theme :3
+7. And many more.. but mainly those are the important ones

 # User guide
 1. Download xampp